Tasks to do after the wedding

 You may have dreams of jetting off on honeymoon the morning after your wedding, but there are still practical things that you’ll have to sort out after the wedding.
 Some of these tasks you’ll be able to delegate, and some you may need to do yourself.
 Here are some of the things you’ll need to take into consideration…

 - Clear up at the venue and return items.
 Ask your wedding coordinator or one of the bridal party to do a last-minute sweep of the venue to be sure nothing is left behind.
 This is also the time to ensure that you have any hired items (such as vases from your florist) packed away ready to be collected or shipped back to suppliers.

 - Collect the wedding gifts and cards.
 Your gifts and cards may have been stored in a secure location at your venue, so if you haven’t already, ask someone you trust to collect them for you.

 - Give away flowers to guests.
-Immediately after the wedding, it’s nice to give away floral decorations and centrepieces to guests – they’ll just be wasted otherwise!
+Immediately after the wedding, give away floral decorations and centrepieces to guests to avoid waste.
 This is a good task for one of the mothers to keep an eye on.

 - Return hired menswear.
 Ask the best man or one of the fathers to organise the collection of all the men’s suits and accessories (you might want to check them all off on a checklist!) and return them to your hire supplier.

 - Drop off the wedding dress for dry cleaning.
-If you’re heading off on honeymoon quickly, you may want to delegate dry-cleaning the dress, as the quicker you get it cleaned the less likely it is to stain.
+If you’re heading off on honeymoon quickly, you may want to delegate dry-cleaning the dress.
+The quicker your dry cleaner deals with the dress, the better, to avoid deep set stains.

 To do yourself